-To withdraw liquidity, click to expand the pool in the liquidity pools section.
+To withdraw liquidity, click to expand your pool in the Liquidity Pools section.

 Some of the liquidity pools on Balanced behave differently to others, as outlined below.

-The ICX liquidity pool is not a traditional liquidity pool.
-It operates like an order queue that follows the First In First Out (FIFO) method, and there's no risk of impermanent loss.
+The ICX queue is not a traditional liquidity pool.
+It operates like an order queue that follows the First In First Out (FIFO) method, and there’s no risk of impermanent loss.